flaf/miscellaneous/puppet4/production/modules/mcollective/README.md

 ## Data binding

-Some of theses parameters will be searched via a lookup in hiera or in the `environment.conf` and **you must provide these entries**:
+Some of these parameters will be searched via a lookup in hiera or in the `environment.conf` and **you must provide these entries**: